bcgov/MOH-HCIM-FHIR/input/pagecontent/connectedPartner.md

 1. After the point of service system is ready there will be quality checks and message testing that confirms conformance.
 1. Dates are discussed for Production implementation and Production setup commences.

-Further information regarding conformance standards can be found on the [Client Registry conformance](https://www2.gov.bc.ca/gov/content/health/practitioner-professional-resources/software/conformance-standards "BC Government Health Information Exchange") website.
+All the information regarding conformance standards can be found on the [Client Registry conformance](https://www2.gov.bc.ca/gov/content/health/practitioner-professional-resources/software/getting-started "BC Government Health Information Exchange") website.